cxmplex/DelugeSlowTorrents/README.md

 # DelugeSlowTorrents
 Automatically delete slow torrents in deluge!

-I left the code easily modifiable, I also capture most of the deluge-console info output and parse it into a hash structure.
+I left the code easily modifiable, I also capture most of the deluge-console info output and parsed it into a hash structure for future projects.

 **$average** is in MiB/s